 Who we are

-RESPECT is comprised of a group of women from a variety of backgrounds.
+RESPECT is a group of women from a variety of backgrounds.
 We each have a different story to tell, but the common thread in each of our stories is that we were abused by an intimate partner and took action to change our lives.

 What we do

-We continue to be storytellers, wherever asked, in counselling classrooms, schools of theology, church services, community groups, church annual general meetings, universities and workshops on abuse.
+We are there to support and walk alongside someone living the reality of abuse in their lives.
+RESPECT also strives to provide women with the tools that they need in order to leave abusive relationships and the warning signs to look for in potential future relationships.We continue to be storytellers, wherever asked, in counselling classrooms, schools of theology, church services, community groups, church annual general meetings, universities and workshops on abuse.
 Our goal is to dispel the stereotypes that people hold regarding who the victims of abuse are.
-We desire to increase awareness regarding the many types of abuse and their impact.
-Physical abuse is not the only abuse that can cause the death of a victim.
+We want to increase awareness regarding the many types of abuse and their impact.

 We occasionally offer free counselling to desperately needy women who have no access to helpful resources.